ParabolInc/parabol/docker/images/parabol-ubi/README.md

 ## Run the application using a docker image

-_Assumes redis, rethinkdb, and postgres already running to have operational stack._
+_Assumes redis and postgres already running to have operational stack._

 The commands below will start a Parabol container on the target tag specified in \_DOCKER_TAG export.
 It will volume mount a .env in your current working directory to the container, so you can pass in any .env in your current working directory.